itsektionen/songlist/README.md

 ### Song scripts

 #### `yarn script build` (alt. `yarn build`)

+**Builds are performed automagically when changes to songs are commited, there should never be a need to use this except for testing**

 Builds files.
 Can optionally provide a date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601/) format to mark as the date of the most recent update.
 If a date is not provided it will default to today's date.